chungjryan/cardboard20/README.md

 ## Project Design
 1. The material used is cardboard, and the entire product will be made out of a single sheet
-2. This means that the mountaing plate is also the chassis
+2. This means that the mounting plate is also the chassis
 3. Instead of providing a PCB, the user is responsible for wiring the matrix and programming the microcontroller
 4. If the 5x4 layout is cost prohibitive, we can use other dimensions
-5. Both ALPS and MX mounts provided
+5. ALPS plate will come in the future

 ## Parts/Materials List for Build
 1. Cardboard20 Chassis/Plate